 In winter, marine mammals such as whales can be seen as they migrate from the Antarctic to warmer waters off the Queensland coast.

-Cruises and flights give you a chance to get a close up view of these amazing creatures.
+Cruises and flights give you the best chance for a close up view of these amazing creatures.

 And don't worry if the weather closes in.
 Take cover in a museum and discover the history of surfing, motor racing, the island and more.

 There is a diverse range of attractions, activities, events, plus bird and wildlife to excite and delight all visitors.

 You can watch the cavalcade of leather-clad spectator bikers arriving for the Australian motorcycle grand prix, and involve yourself in the excitement of this international event.

-Or get the adrenalin flowing with a hot lap of Phillip Island Circuit.
+Or get the adrenalin flowing on the go karts on a mini Phillip Island Circuit.

 Although world famous for the nightly parade of little penguins at Summerlands Beach, the island offers other great birdwatching - you will see tiny finches to huge Cape Barren geese - once faced with extinction but now thriving.

 Rhyll Inlet is the site of Ramsar-listed wetlands and is the home of huge populations of migratory birds.

 Cuddly koalas at the Koala Conservation Reserve will enchant you, as will the swamp wallabies grazing, or lazing under the trees.

 You can take a cruise to nearby Seal Rocks to see the captivating antics of the huge colony of Australian fur seals.

 Choose a cafe in the main street in Cowes and sit back and people-watch as you enjoy a coffee or late breakfast.